dina-lab3D/NanoNet/README.md

 NanoNet - a rapid nanobody modeling tool

-How to run NanoNet:
+How to run NanoNet localy:

+    1. Clone the git repository : git clone "https://github.com/dina-lab3D/NanoNet"
-    1. make sure you have the following libraries installed in your environment:
+    2. Make sure you have the following libraries installed in your environment:

             - numpy
             - tensorflow (2.4.0 or higher)
             - Bio

-    2. if you want to construct the side chains, make sure you have 'pulchra' installed on your computer (https://www.pirx.com/pulchra/)
+    3. If you want to construct the side chains, make sure you have 'pulchra' installed on your computer (https://www.pirx.com/pulchra/)

-    2. run the following command (with python 3):
+    4. Run the following command (with python 3):

             python NanoNet.py <fasta file path>